 If you are experiencing life-changing events that could result in loss of your EGHP coverage, COBRA may be available for you.
-Before dropping any insurance coverage or if you intend on making any changes to your current insurance coverage, please speak with your DaVita social worker or insurance specialist.
-DaVita wants to make sure you have all the facts before making any changes.
+Before dropping or making any changes to your current insurance coverage, please speak with your DaVita social worker or insurance specialist to ensure you have all the facts before making any changes.

 If you are entitled to COBRA benefits, your employer's health plan must give you notification of your rights to choose to continue your benefits.
 There are strict timelines that must be followed when electing your COBRA benefits.
 For additional information, read What Is COBRA?